scipion-chem/docs/docs/publications/scipion-chem_vds/index.rst

 All the commented Scipion-chem plugins are built on the Scipion workflow engine, which can be found in https://scipion.i2pc.es/ .

-As stated in the paper, `Scipion-chem <https://github.com/scipion-chem>`_ integrates a set of bioinformatic tools and software inside the platform.
+As stated in the paper, `scipion-chem <https://github.com/scipion-chem>`_ integrates a set of bioinformatic tools and software inside the platform.
 Most of this tools are open, and no license is required for their use, so Scipion-chem installs it automatically, taking care of properly referencing all the sources.